To give real service, you must add something which cannot be bought or measured with money, and that is sincerity and integrity-Douglas Adams.

 While training is supposed to change behavior, and much money and time is usually invested with this as the goal, it often fails at achieving this objective.

 While there are many variables that can and do contribute to this shortfall, 3 major issues emerge.

 1. Training is conducted in a ‘Controlled Environment’.

 The ‘finished product’- the trained person will now have to replicate these newly

 acquired abilities, skills, and knowledge in an operational environment, where other

 issues -noise, organizational culture, and the behavior of others including members

 of the public, will affect this training-either upward or downward.

 2. For optimal success, training must be monitored, evaluated, and controlled.

-This ensures that the new behaviors are ‘hard-wired’ from short term to long term memory, where replication over time (and practice) will make them become automatic.
+This ensures that the new behaviors are ‘hard-wired’ from short term to long term memory, where replication over time (and practice) will help them become automatic.